minetest/dev.luanti.org/content/mobile/_index.md

 ## iOS

-There is no iOS support due to legal uncertainities and lack of developer time.
+There is no iOS support due to legal uncertainties and lack of developer time.
 While the "MultiCraft" fork of Luanti supports iOS, it contains advertising and is still based on the outdated engine version 5.4.1, so it isn't recommended.

 [^1]: See PR [#14542](https://github.com/minetest/minetest/pull/14542) and its various predecessors.
 [^2]: See PRs [#14075](https://github.com/minetest/minetest/pull/14075) and [#14400](https://github.com/minetest/minetest/pull/14400).